Coarsening Bias from Variable Discretization in Causal Functionals: Introduction

 A range of strategies have been proposed to address these challenges.
 One class of approaches directly models the conditional mediator density and evaluates the identifying integral numerically, using (semi/non-)parametric estimators \citep{ma2014multiple, tingley2014mediation, devick2022role, linero2022simulation, li2023effect}.
-These methods require correct specification of the conditional densities to achieve estimator consistency and can be computationally demanding.
+These methods can be computationally demanding, and typically rely on sufficiently accurate estimation of the conditional mediator densities and, in parametric implementations, require correct density specification for consistency.
 Sequential regression approaches avoid explicit density estimation by rewriting the identifying functional as iterated conditional expectations, thereby reducing the problem to estimation of a collection of regression functions \citep{liu2025bayesian, wang2025targeted}.
-However, consistency of such estimators require correct specification of all the nuisance regression components.
+However, consistency of such estimators often requires correct specification of all the nuisance regression components.
 Alternatively, the identifying functional can often be expressed using inverse probability weights involving treatment probabilities and mediator density ratios, which may be rewritten via Bayes’ rule.
 Such weighting approaches can suffer from instability when treatment probabilities are small or poorly estimated \citep{hong2025ratio, zhou2022semiparametric, liu2024two}.
 Influence-function based estimators, including one-step and targeted minimum loss estimators \citep{van2000asymptotic, van2006targeted}, provide a principled approach to estimation bias reduction and inference with flexible nuisance estimation, and can offer robustness to some forms of model misspecification.
 However, such estimators are often avoided in practice due to methodological complexity.

 In practice, a simpler workaround is often adopted by discretizing the mediator and replacing integrals with finite sums \citep{chung2022association, morera2023discretizing, piccininni2023effect}.
 This avoids estimation of a continuous conditional density and simplifies computation.
 However, discretization changes the population-level parameter.
 Even when the causal identification assumptions hold, the discretized functional is, in general, a different parameter from the original one.
 In many applied analyses, the bias induced by mediator discretization is either overlooked or treated as secondary relative to computational considerations, and its impact on the target parameter is rarely quantified.